 24. If we owe you money you’ll have a devil of a time collecting it from us.

 25. We know that many of the landlords we represent are the scum of the earth.
 We could care less.

 This started out as a top-ten list and quickly got out of hand.
 It could go on at length.
-Are you beginning to understand why we refer to apartment rental / finder / locator services as bedbugs?

 If you’re looking for an apartment along Chicago’s lakefront from the South Loop to Lake View, you can find all of your options in our Guides and at-a-glance lists.
 If you’re searching apartments on Craigslist, keep our do-not-call list handy to ensure that you’re not contacting a rental service rather than a landlord or management company.